roddunne/firestick-mandelbrot/README.md

 The application uses only one worker thread, whereas the FireStick 2 has four cores that could be used.
 Note the MT8173 has mismatched cores, so two are faster.

-These cores may also have half-width FPUs, which could be the main reason for this problem.
-We need to investigate whether floats would be faster than doubles.
+We need to investigate whether floats would be possibly faster than doubles, without introducing too much imprecision.

 ### Credits